cannonkeys/ck-docs/docs/photon-build-guide.md

    ![](images/photon/04-disassemble.jpg)

 1. Assemble your stabilizers, and install them into the PCB.
 Most stabilizers benefit from lubing,  [here](https://youtu.be/usNx1_d0HbQ?si=Rg8IWjJyQiyCb8HA) is a great video on stabilizer modding if you want to learn more.
-If you need some quick tips on putting stabilizers together, we have some additional information for cherry clip-in stabilizers specifically[here](https://docs.cannonkeys.com/bakeneko/#preparing-your-stabilizers).
+If you need some quick tips on putting stabilizers together, we have some additional information for cherry clip-in stabilizers specifically [here](https://docs.cannonkeys.com/bakeneko/#preparing-your-stabilizers).

    ![](images/photon/05-stabs-installed.jpg)